 The unemployment subsidy is granted by the social security services.
-Its amount is calculated in accordance with the salary of the beneficiary in the 14 months preceding the unemployment, with a maximum limit equivalent to 3 times the minimum national wage (currently, \$1.278,00 = \$426,00 \ 3).
+Its amount is calculated in accordance with the salary of the beneficiary in the 14 months preceding the unemployment and shall be equivalent to 65% of that salary.
+The amount of the unemployment subsidy is limited to 2,5 times the Social Benefits Index (currently, $\leq 1.048,05 = \leq 419,22 2,5$ ).

-This subsidy is granted for a period which duration varies in accordance with the age and the contributive record of the beneficiary, from a minimum of 270 days to a maximum of 900 days.
+This subsidy is granted for a period which duration varies in accordance with the age and the contributive record of the employee/beneficiary, from a minimum of 150 days to a maximum of 780 days.
+The maximum amount of the subsidy and the periods of granting have also been recently reduced by Decree-Law n.
+64/2012 of March 15.

-The beneficiary is prevented from cumulate the unemployment subsidy with other income resultant from a professional activity.
+The beneficiary is prevented from cumulate the unemployment subsidy with other income resultant from a professional activity, save in limited cases of low income.